kea-classrooms/gh-md-intro-dat22c/hknocal.md

 2. HTML & CSS
 3. Soon starting to learn and work with Spring Boot, SQL & Databases and Docker
 ### :whale: I'd like to work and learn more about the following languages and technologies
-1. Programming in JavaScript + TypeScript, C# and Python
+1. JavaScript
-2. Work with MongoDB, Angular, React, Node.js, Docker and Kubernetes
+2. Node.js
+3. Express
+4. Angular
+5. MongoDB

 ### 👤 About me